 Co-chairs: the Secretariat-General of the Paris Peace Forum and the National Democratic Institute

-Co-chairs: the Secretariat-General of the Paris Peace Forum and the State of Sao Paulo and Schneider Electric
+Co-chairs: the Secretariat-General of the Paris Peace Forum, the State of Sao Paulo and Schneider Electric

 Co-chairs: the Cybersecurity Tech Accord and AccessCyber.org